LucasKonrath/arch-kata-mr-bill/glossary.md

 **Definition:** An open-source database migration tool that strongly favors simplicity and convention over configuration.
 **Context:** Used for database migration in PostgreSQL to manage schema changes and versioning.

+### Fuzzing
+**Definition:** An automated software testing technique that involves providing invalid, unexpected, or random data as inputs to a program.
+**Context:** Used in our security testing strategy to identify vulnerabilities in API endpoints and input validation logic.

 ## G

+### Gatling
+**Definition:** An open-source load and performance testing framework based on Scala, Akka and Netty.
+**Context:** Used alongside JMeter and Locust for stress testing critical system components under heavy load.

+### GitOps
+**Definition:** A set of practices that use Git as a single source of truth for declarative infrastructure and applications.
+**Context:** Implemented for infrastructure and configuration management, ensuring all changes are tracked, versioned, and auditable.

 ### GitHub Actions
 **Definition:** A CI/CD platform that allows you to automate your build, test, and deployment pipeline directly from GitHub.